 Local List of Heritage Assets

-A full copy of the reports submitted by the West Berkshire Heritage Forum are deposited on the West Berkshire Historic Environment Record (HER).
+You can find full copies of the reports submitted by the West Berkshire Heritage Forum on the West Berkshire Historic Environment Record (HER).

 What is the Local List of Heritage Assets?